SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

               java.lang.IllegalStateException: true
 ```

 Here is an example of binding-specific error handler function.
 If your binding specific error handler exits successfully then the binder will acknowledge/accept the message back to the broker, if an exception is thrown then the binder error handling process will kick in.
-Note that if you are using Client/Manual acknowledgements you can also use them in the binding specific error handler. **[NOTE: This point is questionable]**
+Note that if you are using Client/Manual acknowledgements you can also use them in the binding specific error handler.

 ``` java
 @Bean